Jack Buck: Other sports

 While much better known for his baseball and football commentary, Jack Buck was also the original voice of the St. Louis Blues of the National Hockey League.
-Buck was paired with Jay Randolph and Gus Kyle on Blues broadcasts and covered the 1968 Stanley Cup Final for KMOX radio.
+Buck was paired with Jay Randolph and Gus Kyle on Blues broadcasts and covered the 1968 Stanley Cup Finals for KMOX radio.

 He was succeeded after one season by broadcaster Dan Kelly.
 Buck also broadcast for the St. Louis Hawks and Rochester Royals of the National Basketball Association, and called professional wrestling, boxing, and bowling at various times in his career.

 Showing his versatility, Buck also hosted the syndicated Top Star Bowling during the early 1960s.

 ABC and CBS baseball

 In 1960, Buck along with Carl Erskine broadcast a series of late-afternoon Saturday games on ABC.
 They were the lead announcing crew for this series, which lasted one season.

 Despite temporarily losing the Game of the Week package in 1961, ABC still televised several games in prime time (with Buck returning to call the action).
 This occurred as Roger Maris was poised to tie and subsequently break Babe Ruth's regular season home run record of 60.

 For a number of years Buck called baseball events nationally for the CBS Radio network, teaming with Brent Musburger to call the All-Star Game in 1976 and with Jerry Coleman to call the NLCS from 1979–1982.
 From 1983–1989, Buck variously teamed with Sparky Anderson, Bill White, and Johnny Bench to call World Series radio broadcasts on CBS Radio, including appearances by the Cardinals in 1985 and 1987.
 (As a Cardinals announcer, Buck had previously called the World Series in 1968 (on NBC Radio) and 1982 (locally on KMOX).)
 Buck, along with his CBS Radio colleagues Johnny Bench and John Rooney, was on hand at San Francisco's Candlestick Park on October 17, 1989, when the Loma Prieta earthquake hit.
 After the 6.9 magnitude quake rocked the Bay Area, Buck told the listening audience:

 He is most famous for his coast-to-coast radio call of Kirk Gibson's game-winning home run in the bottom of the 9th inning of Game 1 of the 1988 World Series and his disbelief at Gibson knocking it out while hobbled by injuries to his right hamstring and left knee.
-His call of the play is so famous that it's sometimes played over the television footage of the play.
+His call of the play is so famous that it is sometimes played over the television footage of the play.
 The television call was handled by long-time Dodgers announcer Vin Scully on NBC.

 This was Buck's call.
 It begins here with Buck speculating on what might happen if Gibson manages to reach base: